 The Three Cities refers to three fortified cities which look towards Valletta and have the Grand Harbour in between.
-The Three cities are Birgu, Senglea and Cospicua.
+The Three cities are Birgu, Senglea, and Cospicua.
 Birgu is the eldest of the Three Cities and has existed since the Middle Ages.
 Senglea and Cospicua, as the capital, were founded by the Order of St. John in the 16th and 17th centuries.
-All the cities are enclosed within the Cottonera Lines, also known as Valperga Lines, which is a fortification built in the 17th and 18th century to add outer defences.
+All the cities are enclosed within the Cottonera Lines, also known as Valperga Lines, which is a fortification built in the 17th and 18th centuries to add outer defenses.
 The fortification was built by the plans of Antonio Maruizio Valperga on four of the five hills of Bormla.

-Birgu was settled back in the time of the Phoenicians, however the Birgu we know today dates back to the Order of St. John.
+Birgu was settled back in the time of the Phoenicians, however, the Birgu we know today dates back to the Order of St. John.
 It was also the city that was initially chosen to be the capital of Malta, instead of Mdina in 1530 when the Order of St. John arrived.
 After the invasion of Gozo in 1551 by the Ottoman Empire, Senglea was built as well as Fort St. Michael in Senglea.
 Fort St. Angelo in Birgu was built where the ancient Castrum Maris once was.

 In 1565, during the Great Siege, the cities were besieged and when the siege was lifted, Birgu was given the title of Citta Vittoriosa and Senglea the title of Citta Invicta.
 After the siege, Valletta was built and in 1571 became the new capital of Malta.
 In 1722 the town of Bormla was given the title of Citta Cospicua, translating to The Conspicuous City, by Grandmaster Marc Antonio Zondadari.

-Manoel Island is a small island which is slightly connected to the mainland of Malta and is in the city of Gzira.
+Manoel Island is a small island that is slightly connected to the mainland of Malta and is in the city of Gzira.
 Manoel Island is located between the Marsamxett Harbour and the Lazzaretto Creek.

 In 1570 the island had been acquired by the cathedral Chapter of Mdina and was called L’Isola del Vescovo or Il-Gzira tal-Isqof translating to The Bishop’s Island from Maltese.
 In 1592, after the plague outbreak, a quarantine hospital was built called Lazzaretto.
 The hospital was built using wood and was taken down after the disease passed.
 In 1643, Grandmaster Lascaris from the Order of St. John bought out the island from the church for the cost of some land in Rabat and built a permanent Lazzaretto to try and control the occasional influx of the plague as well as cholera from the visiting ships.
 Lazzaretto became the initial quarantine centre for passengers from quarantine ships.

-Between 1723 and 1733, it was given its name after a Portuguese Grandmaster Antonio Manoel de Vilhena who built a fort on the island by the plans of Rene Jacob de Tigne.
+Between 1723 and 1733, it was given its name after Portuguese Grandmaster Antonio Manoel de Vilhena who built a fort on the island by the plans of Rene Jacob de Tigne.
 It is said to have been modified by his friend and colleague Charles Francois de Mandion, who was also buried beneath Fort Manoel.
-During the British rule, the use of the Lazzaretto continued under the governorship of Sir Henry Bouverie.
-During World War 2, Manoel Island and its fort was used as a naval base by the Royal Navy’s 10th Submarine Flotilla.
+During British rule, the use of the Lazzaretto continued under the governorship of Sir Henry Bouverie.
+During World War 2, Manoel Island and its fort were used as a naval base by the Royal Navy’s 10th Submarine Flotilla.

 Mdina, also known as the Silent City is on the tentative list of the UNESCO World Heritage Sites.
 It is a fortified city located in the northern part of Malta.
 It served as the capital of Malta from antiquity up to the Medieval period, until the arrival of the Order of St. John.
-The founders of the city were the Phoenician settlers and it was called Maleth in the 8th century and later renamed to Melite by the Romans.
+The founders of the city were the Phoenician settlers and it was called Maleth in the 8th century and later renamed Melite by the Romans.
 Melite was much larger than today’s Mdina, and the size of the city was reduced during the time of Byzantine or Arab occupation.
 At a later period, the city was renamed to its present name, Mdina, which has Arabic roots from the word medina.
 Once the capital of Malta became Birgu during the Order of St. John, Mdina went through a decline until the early 18th century, when it acquired Baroque features whilst still maintaining its Medieval touch.
-For more information about Mdina, make sure to check out the Rabat and Mdina post.
+For more information about Mdina, make sure to check out the Rabat and Mdina article.